ezweave/multi-map/README.md

 # multi-map

-Map or reduce operators that take a set of iteratees for each step
+Map or reduce operators that take a set of iteratees for each step.

 ## Table of Contents